philschmid/tmls-sagemaker-huggingface-workshop/README.md

 In this workshop we are going to cover:

-* Deploy a trained model on Amazon SageMaker
-    * Load a pre-trained model from S3 and deploy on Amazon SageMaker endpoint for real-time inference
-    * Deploy a pre-trained model from S3 and deploy on Amazon SageMaker endpoint for batch inference
 * Train on Amazon SageMaker
     * Prepare and upload a test dataset to S3
     * Prepare a fine-tuning script to be used with Amazon SageMaker Training jobs
     * Launch a training job and store the trained model into S3
+    * Deploy the model to Amazon SageMaker

 # Getting Started